You reap what you sow - gardening course for supported learners

 The garden group would welcome any contributions of plastic pots, wooden canes or containers to help with their planting and gardening skills.

 Surrey Adult Learning (SAL) has designed specific courses that offer adults with learning difficulties and/or disabilities, independent living, self confidence and personal development skills in a setting that is safe and welcoming.
-We are grateful to our experienced and devoted Tutors, Supported Learning Assistants and Volunteers that ensure the smooth delivery of our courses making sure that SAL remains an inclusive place of learning.
+We are grateful to our experienced and devoted Tutors, Supported Learning Assistants and Volunteers who ensure the smooth delivery of our courses making sure that SAL remains an inclusive place of learning.